 Can cancer be caught and cured early?

+Dachshunds are prone to some health problems, some of which are genetic health issues, body type, and others caused by their environment or lifestyle.
 You can easily catch cancer in time to cure and prevent it from spreading.
 It is estimated that if a dog’s cancer is cured within six months after it is detected, there is an 85% chance that it won’t spread throughout the body.
 Your vet can do this by using chemotherapy or surgery to remove the tumor; however, this should not be performed without consulting your vet as there are risks involved with either option.